Towards Bridging the gap between Empirical and Certified Robustness against Adversarial Examples: Experimental Results

-We use CIFAR-10 \citep{db_cifar10} and ImageNet \citep{db_imagenet} for our experiments.
-We use pre-activation ResNet18 for CIFAR-10, and ResNet50 for ImageNet \citep{resnet_cvpr_2016,resnet_eccv_2016}.
-Unless otherwise specified, our AT models are trained using \textit{early stopping criteria} \citep{advOverfitting_icml_2020} as follows: For ImageNet, the AT models Adv$_{\infty}$ and Adv$_{2}$ are learned for $\ell_{\infty}$ and $\ell_2$ threat models with threat boundaries of $4/255$ and $3$ respectively.
-For CIFAR-10, we mainly experiment with two AT models, Adv$_{\infty}$ and Adv$_{2}$, for $\ell_{\infty}$ and $\ell_2$ threat models with threat boundaries of $8/255$ and $1$, respectively \footnote{For {ImageNet}, we obtain Adv$_{\infty}$ and Adv$_{2}$ from \href{https://github.com/locuslab/robust_overfitting}{https://github.com/locuslab/robust\_overfitting} and Baseline and Rand$_{\sigma=0.5}$ models from \href{https://github.com/locuslab/smoothing}{https://github.com/locuslab/smoothing}.}.
-We compare with Baseline and Rand$_{\sigma=0.5}$ models. that are Our baseline model is trained using clean images.
-Rand$_{\sigma=0.5}$ is trained by augmenting random noise, sampled from isotropic Gaussian distribution $\mathcal{N}(0,\sigma^2I)$ with $\sigma=0.5$ for both datasets.
-We also compare with the state-of-the-art certification models by \cite{advSmooth_nips_2019} for our $\ell_2$ certification experiments with CIFAR-10.
-Please refer to Appendix \ref{sec_app_setup} for more details.
+\textbf{Setup. } We use {CIFAR-10} \citep{db_cifar10} and {ImageNet} \citep{db_imagenet} datasets for our experiments.
+For {CIFAR-10}, we use pre-activation ResNet18 and for {ImageNet}, we use ResNet50 \citep{resnet_cvpr_2016,resnet_eccv_2016}.
+For our experiments, we train the AT models using the \textit{early stopping} criteria \citep{advOverfitting_icml_2020}.
+For {ImageNet}, we use two AT models, Adv$_{\infty} [4/255]$ and Adv$_{2} [3]$, learned at $\ell_{\infty}$ and $\ell_2$ threat models with threat boundaries of $4/255$ and $3$ respectively.
+For {CIFAR-10}, we train multiple AT models with different threat boundaries.
+We denote them by incorporating their corresponding threat boundaries, applied for training.
+For example, we denote an AT model, trained with threat boundary of $8/255$ as Adv$_{\infty} [8/255]$.

+For our comparisons, we use the standard DNN Baseline and Rand$_{\sigma=0.5}$ models.
+Baseline models are trained using clean images.
+Rand$_{\sigma=0.5}$ models are trained by augmenting random noise, sampled from $\mathcal{N}(0,\sigma^2I)$ with $\sigma=0.5$ \cite{certiSmoothing_icml_2019}.
+We also compare with the current state-of-the-art certification models, SmoothAdv for CIFAR-10 \citep{advSmooth_nips_2019}.
+Please refer to Appendix \ref{sec_implementation} for additional details \footnote{For {ImageNet}, we obtain Adv$_{\infty}$ and Adv$_{2}$ from \href{https://github.com/locuslab/robust_overfitting}{https://github.com/locuslab/robust\_overfitting} and Baseline and Rand$_{\sigma=0.5}$ models from \href{https://github.com/locuslab/smoothing}{https://github.com/locuslab/smoothing}.}.